jjneely/carolinarscm.org/content/about/schedule-of-activities.md

   * [2012 RSCM Carolina Course Daily Schedule (PDF)][3]
   * [2011 RSCM Carolina Course Daily Schedule (PDF)][4]

+-->
-Final schedules for the course will be posted as available.
-The following is an example of a typical day at an RSCM course.
+The following is an example of a typical day at the RSCM Carolina Summer Choral Residency.

 | Time | Activity |
 | ---- | -------- |